 Korea has become a top destination for many worldwide.
 With exotic food to sample and an array of activities to enjoy, it’s no wonder Korea has become such a hotspot for avid tourists.
 Given the number of attractions Korea has to offer, we’ve put together a listing of some of the top 10 things only tourists in Korea can do.
 That’s right, as a tourist, you take precedence so read on and get traveling!

 1. Safely cross the border into North Korea

 It’s no wonder we would place this in the number one spot on our list!
 In the small town of Panmunjum, which borders both South and North Korea, it is possible for tourists to enter the Joint Security Area building.
 The JSA stands halfway on South Korea, and half on North Korea.
 Tourists in Korea wanting to enter North Korea without any issues can stand on the North Korean side of the building!

 Visiting the JSA is possible when tourists take a Demilitarized Tour (DMZ) from Seoul, which also allows them to visit tunnels that the North had drilled underground towards the South.
 Needless to say, any tourist would be proud to say that they’ve had the chance to visit North Korea.

 Are you tired of boring sightseeing by yourself in Korea?
 Then travel with Korean locals!
-This service provides a tour matching service for foreigners visiting Korea and native Koreans.
-This tour matching platform enables foreigners can enjoy the tour courses that native Koreans have planned.
+Tour services provide a tour matching service for foreigners visiting Korea and native Koreans.
+Tour matching platforms enables foreigners can enjoy the tour courses that native Koreans have planned.

-There are many local trips in Seoul, Incheon, and Busan etc. Most of all Korean Tourmates seem to be very energetic and nice.
+There are many local trips in Seoul, Incheon, and Busan etc. Most of all tourmates seem to be very energetic and nice.

 3. Visit the largest church in the world